MCP is not dead, it's being misused

 It is then our SDK, driven by a declarative DSL, that takes over.

-A DSL — Domain-Specific Language — is a language specialized for a specific domain.
-Unlike a general-purpose language like Python, a DSL expresses business rules concisely and readably.
+A DSL (Domain-Specific Language) is a language built for one specific domain.
+Unlike a general-purpose language like Python, it expresses business rules concisely and readably.

 In our case, this DSL is injected into the LLM’s context as a structured prompt: it describes the intents recognized by the agent, the expected parameters for each intent, and the dialog rules to follow to collect them.

-Instead of injecting hundreds of MCP tool schemas into the context and asking the LLM to choose the right endpoint with the right parameters, we provide it with a targeted business grammar.
-The LLM only needs to understand what the user wants to do — not how the API works.
+The key difference from the LLM-as-router pattern: instead of injecting hundreds of MCP tool schemas into the context and asking the LLM to choose the right endpoint with the right parameters, we give it a targeted business grammar.
+The LLM only needs to identify what the user wants to do, not how the API works.

 - “For which dates would you like to request this time off?”